Contact number: 020 7806 4060

 Joint injections are a quick, outpatient procedure designed to deliver small doses of steroid medication directly into the joint space.
 These injections can provide relief from pain and inflammation associated with various conditions, such as osteoarthritis, rheumatoid arthritis, gout, and tendinitis.

 The procedure involves the careful insertion of a needle into the joint space, where a mixture of anaesthetics and anti-inflammatory medication is administered.
 This combination works to reduce pain and swelling, offering patients a period of relief that can vary from a few weeks to several months.
-In some cases, injections of platelet-rich plasma or hyaluronic acid are used.
+In some cases, injections of platelet rich plasma or hyaluronic acid are used.

-How Much Do Pain Injections Cost?
+How Much Do Joint Pain Injections Cost?

 How to pay for your treatment